AlecJ/MorningAlert/src/to_do/README.md

 # TO DO

-- set up raspberry pi repo
-- able to have pi repo make request to this repo

-- how to run a scheduled task, flask API, raspberry pi?
-  - end of day task to move remaining tasks to tomorrow
+action to move unfinished tasks to tomorrow cron job to call action
-  - task to get tasks
-  - move todays task to tomorrow, or yesterdays to today (overnight)